rgravador/core-ui/README.md

-# Core UI
+# Foundy UI

 A modern, lightweight, and customizable UI component library built on top of Radix UI.
-Core UI provides accessible, composable components with TypeScript support and a delightful developer experience.
+Foundy UI provides accessible, composable components with TypeScript support and a delightful developer experience.

 ## Features